shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 Autepad does not have item types like "menu", "toolbar" and "autotext".
 Instead use classes popupMenu, floatingToolbar and AutotextTriggers.

 To create dialogs now can be used class wpfBuilder and snippet wpfSnippet.
-Editor in the future.

 Currently Autepad has only the most important tools for creating code.
-They are in the Code menu: keys, regex, find window/element/image, Windows API.
+They are in the Code menu: recorder, find window/element/image, keys, regex, Windows API.
 More in the future.

 In Autepad each script is a separate .cs file.
 [Read more](xref:Autepad).